-The site was inspected on the 10th of January 2020 experienced and qualified ecologist Nicholas Skelton for a total of 1-person hours.
-This locality has been visited on many previous occasions by the authors for various other ecological survey projects.
+The Site was inspected on the 20th of September 2021 by experienced and qualified ecologist Nicholas Skelton and Joshua Drane for a total of 1-person hours.
 Nicholas Skelton has 20 years of experience in Flora and Fauna surveys in the Sydney Metropolitan area and has completed over 200 bandicoot surveys and assessments in Manly for NPWS, Council, SHFT and private landowners.
 The field survey searched for evidence of all Threatened Species, Populations and Endangered Ecological Communities that are known to, or that may have potential habitat within the site, especially the Endangered population of Long-nosed Bandicoot.

-Existing and potential foraging, resting, and nesting Long-nosed Bandicoot habitat was determined and quantified and is shown on Map 1.
+Existing and potential foraging, resting, and nesting Long-nosed Bandicoot habitat was determined and quantified, and is shown on Map 1.
 Existing bandicoot access to, from and within the site was also identified and mapped.